Mezzanine Finance Loans for Property Developers

 How much will a mezzanine finance provider let me borrow?

-Most mezzanine finance providers will let eligible applicants borrow up to 90% of the project’s loan to cost or 70% of its loan to gross development value (GDV).
+Most mezzanine finance providers will let eligible applicants borrow up to 90% of the project’s loan-to-cost or 70% of its loan-to-gross development value (GDV).

 Some mezzanine lenders have no upper limits on the amount they’d be willing to let you borrow, while others place a cap at around £3 million.
 At the other end of the scale, some have minimum loan amounts, typically between £75,000 and £250,000.